I’ve been teaching in China for nearly six years and in that time I’ve met a great many fellow expat teachers from all over the world.

 A Chinese woman may not even be willing to travel abroad to meet her partner’s parents until after marriage.

-Whilst there are of course many Westerners who are very happily married to Chinese people, it’s not difficult to understand why there are so many English teachers in China who are single.
+Whilst there are of course many Westerners who are happily married to Chinese people, it’s not difficult to understand why there are so many English teachers in China who are single.

 Why do you think so many English teachers in China are single?
 Have your say below.